What are data silos? Why they’re a problem + how to fix your business silos

 1. Map out the ideal customer journey

-From a CX perspective, breaking down silos starts with identifying objectives.
-Begin by determining the type of experience you want to provide customers and what data is required to create it.
+From a CX perspective, breaking down silos starts with identifying objectives and mapping the customer journey.
+Begin by determining the type of experience you want to provide customers and the data required to create it.

 Not every company will share the same goals, so it’s important to first establish your organization’s priorities.